 I get a lot of mileage with my NSD spinner which is fun to do and I think helps build up finer muscle control for strammazone type cuts as you’re making very tight circular motions to get it to spin.
 If you check out my previous post on exercises you’ll see a link to the one I have.

 The Gripmasters I use at work though I have destroyed them pretty badly.
-I have the 9 pound and the 11 pound and if you do the pinch grip give you a good workout for your fingers.
+I have the 9 pound and the 11 pound and if you do the pinch grip it will give you a good workout for your fingers.
 Great for building your bass playing skills especially the pinkie and of course your grip for Hema.

-The Theraband is good for if you get tennis elbow and for your grip do a pickup grip on the tips of the band and twist and that will get your whole forearm and fingers working.
+The Theraband blue is good for if you get tennis elbow and for your grip do a pickup grip on the tips of the band and twist and that will get your whole forearm and fingers working.

 Battle ropes are fun and I get double use out of my makeshift pole/pell.